 The downside is that these plans usually limit which providers you can see.
 This can be especially problematic if you and your husband are one of Ohio’s many snowbirds who head south during the winter months.

-My final tip is to utilize the Medicare Plan Finder to search by zip code for plans that meet your criteria.
+Utilize the Medicare Plan Finder to search by zip code for plans that meet your criteria.
 You can review which providers are included in the plans and how each plan is rated based on a 5-star performance rating system.